DigiBP/digibp-dom/README.md

 ![](https://raw.githubusercontent.com/DigiBP/digibp-dom/master/Report%20Pics/updateexcel-update.PNG?token=AjCUh_ytaLz4OTE6YaYPyFI3obfq7qvGks5bG76QwA%3D%3D)

-### Send mail Task
+##### Send mail task (Send)
 The mail task appears multiple times within the process.
-It is used to communicate between the different parties such as the applicants, to update them on their application and also to communicate with the Manager, as well as the interview panel.
+It is used to communicate between the different parties such as the applicants, to update them on their application (especially when they are no longer being considered for the position), and also to communicate with the Manager, as well as the interview panel.

 - For the mail integration Microsoft flow is used